cg-gdsc/GDSC-6/README.md

 In the pop up, enter the repository URL and click on "CLONE":

-# TODO: replace this with new tutorials!
+# TODO: replace this with new tutorials from Github (public repo)!

 ```
 https://gdsc-code-commit-user-at-954362353459:6intZSiLZxXrdboGMDDSvf9VvnpiPOo+0JoiYxZBSq4=@git-codecommit.eu-central-1.amazonaws.com/v1/repos/gdsc5-tutorials-public